 It is essential that you arrive promptly for your first appointment in order to allow sufficient time to complete the necessary paperwork.
-The initial paperwork includes filling out a demographic form and goals checklist.
+The initial paperwork includes filling out a demographic form and symptoms checklist.
 You will also be provided with information about the Counseling Center policies, confidentiality and client rights and responsibilities.

 The intake appointment will provide you with an opportunity to talk confidentially with a counselor about your immediate concerns.
 During the initial session your intake counselor will obtain information about your present problems, relevant history and goals.
 At the end of the appointment, you and your intake counselor will decide on an appropriate course of action.
 Typical plans might include subsequent sessions with one of the Center's counselors, participation in one of the Center's groups or workshops, a referral to our consulting psychiatrist, or referrals to additional on-campus resources.